FREQUENTLY ASKED QUESTIONS (FAQs)

 What if my family member does not want to participate in activities?

-We respect our member’s choices and rights, and we understand that coordinated activities are not for everyone.
+We respect our members’ rights and freedom to choose regardless of their dementia and understand that group activities are not for everyone.
 Some members are more interested in helping with activities or doing other “jobs” where they can feel valued and helpful.
-We also have books, games, puzzles readily available in addition to having someone to talk to nearby.
+We have books and puzzles readily available, in addition our comprehensive activity assessment helps us learn about what they are interested in.

 Is there someone at the center that can administer medications?

-Yes, we have a registered nurse on site each day that monitors and coordinates care.
+Yes, we have a nurse on site each day that works with families to monitor and coordinate care.

 What are the qualifications of the staff?

-Each and every one of our staff member are carefully selected, screened and a criminal background check completed before employment.
-Staff is specifically trained in best practices of dementia care, including skills and techniques for behavior acceptance, reassurance, enabling, and using cues & prompts to appropriately assist our members.
+Our staff members are carefully screened and selected, and a criminal background check completed before employment.
+Staff is specifically trained on best practices for dementia care, including skills and techniques for anxiety, agitation or anger.

-Along with screening all members and staff, we are disinfecting and wiping all common places throughout the day.
+Along with screening all members and staff, we disinfect and wipe all common places throughout the day.

 Is there a place to isolate someone if they get sick while at the center?